Yelland: Amenities

 There is a garage, and a small industrial park.
 Residents use the nearest major village Fremington, or the slightly smaller village of Instow for their daily needs.
 Supermarkets are located in the nearest towns - Barnstaple and Bideford.
 There is no church situated in the village.

 Regular bus services are operated by Stagecoach Devon.
 The nearest railway station is Barnstaple railway station, and Exeter International Airport is the nearest passenger international airport by road.
 The nearest international ferry port is at Plymouth.

 Children in the area generally attend Fremington or Instow Primary Schools at primary school age, and Bideford College, Pilton Community College or The Park Community School at secondary school age.
 College students attend Bideford College's sixth form, Petroc (formerly North Devon College), or may travel further afield.

 Archaeology

 Near Lower Yelland Farm is a Bronze Age megalithic site consisting of a double stone row.
 They are unusual in being sited at the river's edge rather than on higher moorland.
 Since its construction, thousands of years ago, the site has been smothered by silt from the widening of the River Taw.
 The stones are no longer visible.

 Walking trails

 Visitors to Yelland and the surrounding area enjoy the views and scenic paths for walking.
 The Tarka Trail and South West Coast Path are easily accessible from the Yelland Power Station Road.
 Also Lower Yelland Nature Reserve.
-Bake and Brew a must visit.